rsokl/custom_inherit/README.md

 	with nice formatting.
 Docstring sections are specified by [reST section titles](http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#sections).
 	The child's docstring sections take precedence in the case of overlap.

+For the `numpy`, `numpy_napoleon`, and `google` styles, if the parent's docstring contains a "Raises" section and the child's docstring implements a "Returns" or a "Yields" section instead, then the "Raises" section is not included in the resulting docstring.
+This is to accomodate for the relatively common use case in which an abstract method/property raises `NotImplementedError`.
+Child classes that implement this method/property clearly will not raise this.
+Of course, any "Raises" section that is explicitly included in the child's docstring will appear in the resulting docstring.

 ## Making New Inheritance Styles<a name="new" \a>
 Implementing your inheritance style is simple.